chauanh-ui/Recommendation-System/README.md

 ## Author
 Dang Chau Anh
 ## Overview
-This project implements a personalized movie recommendation system using a subset of the Netflix Prize dataset.
+This project implements a personalized movie recommendation system using a subset of the Netflix dataset.
 The dataset includes 10,000 users, 10,000 movies, and more than 8 million user–movie ratings.
 The goal is to build a model capable of predicting how a user will rate unseen movies.
 The recommendation system is trained on 80% of user behavior data and evaluated on the remaining 20%.

-## Dataset Description

-### 1. users.txt
-- Contains 10,000 lines
-- Each line: a user ID (integer)
-- Represents all users in the project

-### 2. movie_titles.txt
-- Format per line: `movie_id, year, movie_title`
-- Includes movie metadata (optional for the basic task)

-### 3. netflix_train.txt
-- Contains 6.89 million ratings
-- Format: `user_id movie_id rating date`
-- Data separated by spaces
-- Used as the training set (80%)

-### 4. netflix_test.txt
-- Contains ~1.72 million ratings
-- Same format as training data
-- Used as the test set (20%)

 ## Features Implemented